blockycraft/blockycraft/docs/README.md

 ## Controls

-The project can be interacted with in the following way:
+The project can be interacted with in the following ways:

 |**Action**|**Description**|
 |---|---|